bigdata-i523/hid312/project/README.md

 1. Create a new installation of Ubuntu 16.04 on Oracle Virtual Box
 2. Open terminal
-3. Run the following code:
+3. To install, execute the following code:
   ~~~~
   sudo apt-get install git
   mkdir project